qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/hybrid-cloud-cluster-creation.md

 These settings can also be changed after the cluster is created on the cluster detail page.

-### Authentication at your Qdrant clusters
+### Authentication to your Qdrant clusters

-In Hybrid Cloud the authentication information is provided with Kubernetes secrets.
+In Hybrid Cloud the authentication information is provided by Kubernetes secrets.

 You can configure authentication for your Qdrant clusters in the "Configuration" section of the Qdrant Cluster detail page.
 There you can configure the Kubernetes secret name and key to be used as an API key and/or read-only API key.